David Mitchell (comedian): Solo acting, presenting and writing

 As well as his work alongside Webb, Mitchell has appeared on his own in several shows.
 He played technical expert Owen in the Radio 4 sitcom Think the Unthinkable in 2001.
-He played the surgeon Dr Toby Stephens in the BBC2 sitcom Doctors and Nurses.
+He played the surgeon Dr Toby Stephens in the BBC One sitcom Doctors and Nurses.
 In 2005 he played Kate's hapless secretary Tim in the BBC's updating of The Taming of The Shrew in its ShakespeaRe-Told series.
 Mitchell appeared as various roles on the Channel 4 sketch programme Blunder.
 The show was not well received, with the British Sitcom Guide naming it as the worst thing that Mitchell did in all of 2006 in their "British Sitcom Awards" of that year.
 He portrayed the recurring character of Dr. James Vine in the BBC sitcom Jam and Jerusalem.
 Mitchell had a small part in the film I Could Never Be Your Woman, playing an English writer, also named David.
 While in Los Angeles to record the part he decided that he did not like the area much, and preferred filming in Britain.

-He wrote series five of the BBC2 impressionist sketch show Dead Ringers, and voiced Mitch in the Disney animated series Phineas and Ferb.
+He wrote series five of the BBC Two impressionist sketch show Dead Ringers, and voiced Mitch in the Disney animated series Phineas and Ferb.
 He also narrated the reality show Beauty and the Geek.
 Following the success of Channel 4's Alternative Election Night in 2010, which Mitchell hosted with Jimmy Carr, Charlie Brooker and Lauren Laverne, the four presented 10 O'Clock Live, a series of live shows looking at the week's affairs.
 Mitchell has a solo segment entitled Listen to Mitchell.
 The show ran for three series.

 Mitchell has presented four series of the online video show David Mitchell's Soapbox, a series of short monologues co-written with John Finnemore for ChannelFlip.
 In these monologues Mitchell has criticised a variety of subjects, including the BBC show Doctor Who and 3D television.
 Matt Warman of The Daily Telegraph suggested that the series could be a sign that new comedy will increasingly become available online, rather than on television.
 The series has been released on DVD.